Dear Comrade: Filming

 The film's pooja ceremony was launched on 2 July 2018.
 Apart from the film's cast and crew, M. M. Keeravani provided the first clap for the film while Chandra Sekhar Yeleti switched on the camera.
 Bharat handed the script to directors Sukumar and Koratala Siva.
 Principal photography began very soon after the launch.
 However, production further delayed, due to the actor's involvement in other projects.
 The film's second schedule took place in Kakinada in December 2018, after the completion of the first schedule.
 The shoot came to a halt, after Vijay faced an injury while boarding a running train, as a part of the film's scene.
 The actor also suffered from fever and exhaustion, while shooting the film, which led him to be hospitalised, which further delayed the film.
 Filming was completed on 28 April 2019.

 Soundtrack

 Release

 The film was originally scheduled to release on 31 May 2019, was postponed in order to avoid clash with Suriya's NGK.
 On 9 May 2019, Deverakonda announced that the film will be released on 26 July 2019 in Telugu, Tamil, Kannada and Malayalam languages.

 The film was also dubbed and released in Hindi on YouTube by Goldmines Telefilms on 19 January 2020.
-The Hindi dubbed version crossed more than 307 million views on YouTube.